HomeLatest NewsStartupsAgTech start-up AgShift raises $2 million funding led by Exfinity Ventures

 The start-up is building an autonomous food inspection system using deep learning to strengthen product development.

 “Current food inspection processes are paper-based and tedious, needing continuous personal training.
-Inconsistent & subjective inspections result in a loss of $15.6 billion a year for the organisations responsible – not counting the millions of dollars in recovery costs, claim management and loss of brand reputation incurred by the companies involved”, said Miku Jha, Founder & CEO of AgShift.
+Inconsistent & subjective inspections result in a loss of $15.6 billion a year for the organisations responsible – not counting the millions of dollars in recovery costs, claim management and loss of brand reputation incurred by the companies involved”, said Miku Jha, Founder & of AgShift.

 “At AgShift, we are re-imagining food inspection at various layers – starting from digitizing product specifications, using a mobile-first approach for operational efficiencies to leveraging Deep Learning to make inspections autonomous.
 Our goal is to standardize food inspection across the entire supply chain and reduce food wastage resulting from inconsistencies in food quality interpretation,” she claimed.